HOME | ALL-TIME TEAM LIST | ALL-TIME RECORDS | HALL OF FAME | HONORS | CONTACT FOR STATISTICIANS

 1913 Players included:

-Nison (C), Art Frische (G), Gwear (E), T. Mascot (T), Savage (G), Montpier (T), Billie Mascot (E/QB), Frank D. Heulet (QB/E), Trenny Jones (HB), Raleigh Jones (HB), Julius Hyberg (FB/C), Dan "Irish" Robinson (G), Tom Mitchell (T), Bayless (E), Powers (T), Don Derbyshire (FB/Capt), Nathan Lakefish, I.J.
+Nison (C), Art Frische (G), Gwear (E), T. Mascot (T), Savage (G), Montpier (T), Billie Mascot (E/QB), Frank D. Heulet (QB/E), Trenny Jones (HB), Raleigh Jones (HB), Julius Hieberg (FB/C), Dan "Irish" Robinson (G), Tom Mitchell (T), Bayless (E), Powers (T), Don Derbyshire (FB/Capt), Nathan Lakefish, I.J.
 Moscow, Ralph Gruman, Meier Jake, "Truckhorse" Newman, Earl R. Goodwin, Len Powers

-Hyberg (C), McDonald (G), Bill Graham (T), Carnahan (E), Sam Graham (T), Frank Huelet (E), Mascott (QB), Trinny Jones (HB), Raleigh Jones (HB), Don Derbyshire (FB), Mitchell (E), Wax (E), Robinson, Ray Burns, Perry, Austin, Carnahan
+Julius Hieberg (C), McDonald (G), Bill Graham (T), Carnahan (E), Sam Graham (T), Frank Huelet (E), Mascott (QB), Trinny Jones (HB), Raleigh Jones (HB), Don Derbyshire (FB), Mitchell (E), Wax (E), Robinson, Ray Burns, Perry, Austin, Carnahan

 1911

-Archer Wiggins Secion I League 135lb
+Archer Wiggins Football League 135lb Section I

 Record: 5-2-5